-Catastrophizing was assessed using the widely used Pain Catastrophizing Scale (PCS) that consisted of 13 statements describing various thoughts and feelings regarding a patient's pain rated on a scale from 0 (Not at all) to 4 (All the time).
+Catastrophizing was assessed using the widely used Pain Catastrophizing Scale (PCS),6 which consists of 13 statements describing various thoughts and feelings regarding a patient's pain rated on a scale from 0 (not at all) to 4 (all the time).
 The PCS is scored on three subscales: rumination (e.g., "I keep thinking about how much it hurts"), magnification (e.g., "I become afraid that the pain will get worse"), and helplessness (e.g., "It's terrible and I think it's never going to get any better"), or as a total score.
-The total score ranges from 0 to 52, with higher scores representing greater pain catastrophizing.
-Cronbach's alpha for total PCS was good ( $\alpha$ = .96).
+The total score ranges from 0-52, with higher scores representing greater pain catastrophizing.
+Cronbach's alpha for total PCS was good (α =0.96).